 However, caffeine may also be indirectly inhibitory of green tea catechins.
 Habitual caffeine users (defined as over 300mg daily) tend to show less overall fat loss over time relative to non-habitual (>300mg daily) users.
 This difference, in some studies, has been the line between weight management and weight regain or prevented weight loss otherwise.

-It seems like Caffeine and Ephedrine are the fat burners, and green tea catechins enable them to work more effectively.
-Most fat burning comes through those two compounds, and becoming adapted to them may reduce overall effectiveness.
+Caffeine and Ephedrine are the fat burners, while green tea catechins enable them to work more effectively.
+Most fat burning is through those two compounds, and becoming adapted to them may reduce overall effectiveness.

 Green tea catechins show synergism with capsicum vanilloids in cancer prevention.
 One study noted that a 25:1 ratio of catechin:vanilloid increased the cell killing ability (via the protein tNOX) 100-fold relative to green tea in isolation.
 The protein seems to be a common target for anti-cancer research as it pertains to catechins and vanilloids.